 This blouse almost acts like jewellery on its own.
 Pearl detailing adds a soft shine, and the sheer base stops it from feeling overdone.
 If you want to keep accessories simple but still look put together, this is worth considering.

 More impact than the illusion version.
 Structured shape plus pearl work gives a clean, polished finish.
-Works really well for receptions and evening events where you want to look dressed up without going overboard.
+With this blouse your reception outfit will look elegant and effortless.

 This one has a bit of personality.
 The tassels move as you do, and the draped sleeves keep everything balanced.
 Good for brides who want something a little playful but still bridal.